hasundue/molt/cli/README.md

 Options:

   -h, --help                - Show this help.
   -v, --version             - Print version info.
   -w, --write               - Write changes to the local files.
 (Conflicts: --commit) -c, --commit              - Commit changes to the local git repository.
-(Conflicts: --write) --changelog    [types]    - Print a curated changelog for each update.
+(Conflicts: --write) --changelog    [types]    - Print commits for each update. (requires --unstable-kv)
   --config       <file>     - Specify the Deno configuration file.
   --dry-run                 - See what would happen without actually doing it.
   --ignore       <pattern>  - Specify dependencies to ignore.
   --only         <pattern>  - Specify dependencies to check.
   --lock         <file>     - Specify the lock file.
   --no-config               - Disable automatic loading of the configuration file.
   --no-lock                 - Disable automatic loading of the lock file.
   --pre-commit   <tasks>    - Run tasks before each commit                             (Depends: --commit)
   --prefix       <prefix>   - Prefix for commit messages                               (Depends: --commit)
   --referrer                - Print files that import the dependency.
 ```